brownan/backathon/README.md

 * Multi-client support, meaning multiple machines backing up to the same repository, with deduplication across all files.
-This would require repository locking, and synchronizing of metadata, which isn't a problem I want to tackle.
-It would also greatly complicate the encryption.
+This would require repository locking (or reworking of the prune routine), synchronizing of metadata (or expensive repository scans each backup), and would greatly complicate the encryption (or require the same encryption keys on each client).
+These aren't problems I want to tackle right now since I don't consider multi-client repositories that important.
+Space is cheap and my computers don't share that much data between them.

   Omitting multi-client support is my compromise for the set of features I want in a backup system.

-  Note that I do plan on having read-only clients, and will possibly have to implement some really simple metadata synchronization for that.
+  Note that I do plan on having read-only clients to allow restores from other machines.
+However, curretly Backathon assumes its local cache database is authorative.

 ## Roadmap
 What's done and not done?